beclab/Terminus/README.md

 ## Feature comparison

-To help you understand how Olares stands out in the landscape, we've created a comparison table that highlights its features alongside those of other leading solutions in the market.
+As an open-source sovereign cloud OS for local AI, Olares reimagines what’s possible in self-hosting.
+To help you understand how Olares stands out in the landscape, we've created a comparison table that highlights its features alongside those of other selfhosting solutions in the market.

 **Legend:**